Enet/react-russian-router/README.md

 Callback, called for each component after leave transition is ended.

 ## :pineapple: `ProgressSwitch extends TransitionSwitch`
+Sometimes you need synchronized animated transitions, when the component's state is a function of time. `ProgressSwitch` solves exactly those cases.
+All the transitions have the same duration, and each component gets `transitionProgress` prop.
+That prop can be used to animate CSS styles or make another interesting effects.

+Remember, that callback from `componentWillEnter` and `componentWillLeave` doesn't make sense here, because the switch knows, when the transition is finished.

 #### `transitionDuration` : number = `1000`
 All transitions inside `ProgressSwitch` have the same duration, which could be changed via this prop.